This post may contain affiliate links. Please see my full disclosure policy for details.

 Well, not a professional photo by some fancy Vogue photographer who photographs Hollywood’s hottest.

-Walgreens, ya ever heard of ‘em?
+Walgreens, you ever heard of them?

 Yes, it’s a headshot for my passport photo.

-Totally not a big deal, right?
+Not a big deal, right?

 Just a stupid passport photo.